PlagueHO/CosmosDB/docs/New-CosmosDbDatabase.md

 in units of 100 request units per second.
 This can be between 400 and 100,000.
 If not specified the offer throughput will be set to 400 RU/s.
+This parameter can not be specified in AutoscaleThroughput is specified.

 ```yaml
 Type: Int32